Drugmakers Lundbeck, Otsuka form global alliance

 "This is the biggest partnership agreement in Lundbeck's history," said Chief Executive Ulf Wiinberg in the statement.

-"We will have a very complete psychiatry portfolio with the agreement," he said by telephone.
+"We will have a very complete psychiatry portfolio with the agreement," he told Reuters in a telephone interview.

 SEEKING LONG TERM GROWTH